jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

 ```
 ## <a name="head_link2">Training and loading the Mnist model in the Android project resources</a>

 Using a nerual network requires a significant amount of processor power, which is in limited supply on mobile devices.
-Thus, a background thread be used for loading of the trained neural network and the testing of the user drawn image using AsyncTask.
-In this application we will run image drawing code on the main thread and an AsyncTask to load the drawn image from internal memory and test it against the trained model.
+Therefore, a background thread must be used for loading of the trained neural network and the testing of the user drawn image by using AsyncTask.
+In this application we will run the canvas.draw code on the main thread and use an AsyncTask to load the drawn image from internal memory and test it against the trained model on a background thread.
 First, lets look at how to save the trained neural network we will be using in the application.

 You will need to begin by following the DeepLearning4J quick start [guide](https://deeplearning4j.org/quickstart) to set up, train, and save neural network models on a desktop computer.
 The DL4J example which trains and saves the Mnist model used in this application is *MnistImagePipelineExampleSave.java* and is included in the quick start guide referenced above.
 The code for the Mnist demo is also available [here](https://gist.github.com/tomthetrainer/7cb2fbc14a5c631a567a98c3134f7dd6).
-Running this demo will train the Mnist neural network model and save it as "trained_mnist_model.zip" in the *dl4j\target folder* of the *dl4j-examples* directory.
-Copy the file and save it in the raw folder of your project in android studio.
+Running this demo will train the Mnist neural network model and save it as *"trained_mnist_model.zip"* in the *dl4j\target folder* of the *dl4j-examples* directory.
+You can then copy the file and save it in the raw folder of your Android project.

 ![](images/rawFolder.PNG)

 ## <a name="head_link7">Accessing the trained model using an AsyncTask</a>

-Now let’s start by writing our AsyncTask<*Params*, *Progress*, *Results*> to run the neural network on a background thread.
+Now let’s start by writing our AsyncTask<*Params*, *Progress*, *Results*> to load and use the neural network on a background thread.
 The AsyncTask will use the parameter types <String, Integer, INDArray>.
-The *Params* type is set to String, which will pass the Path to the saved image to the asyncTask as it is executed.
+The *Params* type is set to String, which will pass the Path for the saved image to the asyncTask as it is executed.
 This path will be used in the doInBackground() method to locate and load the trained Mnist model.
 The *Results* parameter is of type INDArray which will store the results from the neural network and pass it to the onPostExecute method that has access to the main thread for updating the UI.
 For more on NDArrays, see https://nd4j.org/userguide.
+Note that the AsyncTask requires that we override two more methods (the onProgressUpdate and onPostExecute methods) which we will get to later in the demo.
 ```java
 private class AsyncTaskRunner extends AsyncTask<String, Integer, INDArray> {